 Mark Sandberg

-Prof. Sandberg works on silent cinema, Scandinavian film history, Carl Dreyer, and pre-cinematic visual culture.
-He teaches courses on film historiography, location and place in cinema, cinema and architecture, silent comedy, and Scandinavian film.
+Professor Sandberg works on serial and global format television, silent cinema, Scandinavian film history, museology, and pre-cinematic visual culture.
+He teaches courses on film historiography, cinema and architecture, silent comedy, and Scandinavian film and television.

 Miryam Sas